aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 print('\noriginal sequence:', i_have_nested_dict, '\nslice:', i_am_slice)
 ```

-We observe that while we change first-level-deep elements of the slice independently of those of the original sequence (**because they have been copied into a different location in memory**), the inner sequence is **rather referenced - the slice just points to the location in memory where the original sequence stores it**.
+We observe that while we change first-level-deep elements of the slice independently of those of the original sequence (**because they have been copied into a different location in memory**), the inner sequence is **referenced - the slice just points to the location in memory where the original sequence stores it**.
 In the example shown, we have added a new key-value pair in the dictionary.

 **Deep** and **shallow** copies are important concepts in Python.